watson-developer-cloud/salesforce-sdk/examples/discovery/README.md

 When prompted to create a collection, go ahead and exit out of the prompt.
 We'll do that through the SDK later on.
 First though, we'll need to get things set up in our Salesforce environment.

 ### Salesforce
-[Log in](https://login.salesforce.com/) to your Salesforce developer environment, and then follow the instructions on the [Watson Salesforce SDK GitHub page]() - **need link** - README to deploy the SDK to your developer org.
+[Log in](https://login.salesforce.com/) to your Salesforce developer environment, and then follow the instructions on the [Watson Salesforce SDK GitHub page](https://github.com/watson-developer-cloud/salesforce-sdk) README to deploy the SDK to your developer org.
 Automatic and manual deployment using Salesforce DX are both supported, as well as manual deployment using Ant.

 Now, you should have all of the SDK classes loaded into your developer environment.
 The last piece of setup is adding your Discovery credentials to authenticate with the service.
 The preferred way to add these is using named credentials, and you can also find the instructions for this in the SDK README.